sebryk/weather-react-app/README.md

 # Weather App

-is an intuitive, user-friendly app that provides real-time weather updates.
+**Weather App** is an intuitive, user-friendly application that provides real-time weather updates.
 Designed with simplicity in mind, it offers a clean interface showcasing the current and weekly weather conditions for any location worldwide.

 ## Features